Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2020/Whitehacks 2020/README.md

 ## Event Details

-Due to Covid 19, the event was held online on 2/8/2020, 9.10am to 5.10pm.
+Due to Covid 19, the event was held online on 2/8/2020, 9.10am to 5.10pm, on https://play.whitehacks.ctf.sg.
 There also was a Zoom Livestream of the scoreboard (Good to know no annoying hidden scoreboards near the end of the event).

 I participated and led the team `AndWhyHackers` (get it? because NY for Nanyang?), with these people
 1. [Codekrodile](https://github.com/Codekrodile)